 You can learn mindfulness on your own, using a CD, podcast, or app, or you can participate in training sessions with an instructor, usually for a fee.
 There is a wealth of materials and information available online.
 Just a few possible resources include:

-- Jon Kabat-Zinn, Ph.D., is founding Executive Director of the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School.
+- Jon Kabat-Zinn, Ph.D., is founding Executive Director of the Memorial Health Care Center for Mindfulness at the University of Massachusetts Medical School.
 He is known for creating the Mindfulness-Based Stress Reduction (MBSR) program and has developed numerous books, CDs, and online courses to help people learn these techniques, in addition to offering trainings all over the world.
 Search his name online and you’ll find many great resources.

-- Courses offered through hospitals and health systems, such as The Penn Program for Mindfulness at Penn Medicine and The Mindfulness Institute at The Thomas Jefferson University Hospital.
+- Courses offered through hospitals and health systems, such as The Penn Program for Mindfulness at Penn Medicine and The Myrna Brind Center For Mindfulness at The Thomas Jefferson University Hospital.
 These happen to be based in Philadelphia, but you can search online or ask your doctor to find out if hospitals and health systems in your area offer something similar.

 - Online programs such as the Cleveland Clinic’s Stress Free Now, which also offers a Stress Meditations app for the iPhone.

 Another possible resource is YouTube: If you search for “mindfulness” or “mindfulness-based stress reduction,” you can access some free videos that may be helpful.